-EN 099 Developmental Grammar and Composition
+EN 099 Development Grammar and Composition

 A review of English grammar and mechanics, sentence structure, sentence variety, paragraph structure and composition.
 Students who place in this course as a result of their assessment will be required to complete this course with a C or higher before they may enroll in EN 101.
-This will be Institutional credit only.
+Institutional credit only.